 - daughter 40Ca is the most abundant isotope of Ca, with 40Ca comprising 97% of Ca (i.e. 40Ca/42Ca ratio ~151).

-A high-K mineral is placed in a nuclear reactor and the 39K is converted to 39Ar by neutron capture.
-Then it is only necessary to measure the 40Ar/39Ar ratio of the irradiated mineral to obtain date.
+To obtain a 40Ar/39Ar date, a few mg high-purity sample of a suitable high-K mineral (such as biotite, hornblende or tourmaline, for example) is placed in a nuclear reactor and the 39K is converted to 39Ar by neutron capture.
+Then it is only necessary to measure the 40Ar/39Ar ratio of the irradiated mineral, using a mass spectrometer, to obtain date.
 A flux monitor is irradiated with the sample in the reactor to determine the neutron flux density and capture cross-section and thus, the K content of mineral.

 Step heating or laserprobe melting of the irradiated minerals in a vacuum is undertaken to extract Ar for isotopic analysis.
-The minerals are placed in slots in a vacuum and a laser or induction furnace is used to progressively heat up or fuse the mineral and release trapped Ar for isotopic analysis.
+The minerals are placed in slots in a vacuum and a laser or induction furnace is used to progressively heat up or fuse the mineral and release trapped Ar for isotopic analysis using a mass spectrometer.